sysprog21/shecc/README.md

 ## Bootstrapping

 The steps to validate `shecc` bootstrapping:
-1. `shecc` source code is initially compiled using an ordinary compiler which generates an x86/x86\_64 binary.
+1. `stage1`: `shecc` source code is initially compiled using an ordinary compiler which generates an x86/x86\_64 binary.
-2. The built binary reads its own source code as input and generates an ARMv7-A binary.
+2. `stage2`: The built binary reads its own source code as input and generates an ARMv7-A  binary.
-3. The generated ARMv7-A binary is invoked (via QEMU or running on Arm devices) with its own source code as input and generates another ARMv7-A binary.
+3. `stage3`: The generated ARMv7-A binary is invoked (via QEMU or running on Arm devices) with its own source code as input and generates another ARMv7-A binary.
-4. If outputs generated in steps 2. and 3. are identical, the bootstrapping would be successful.
-That is, `shecc` can compile its own source code and produces new versions of that same program.
+4. `bootstrap`: Build the `stage2` and `stage3` compilers, and verify that they are byte-wise identical.
+If so, `shecc` can compile its own source code and produce new versions of that same program.

 ## Prerequisites